Chinatowns in Oceania: Papua New Guinea

 Several old Chinatowns dot the landscape of Papua New Guinea.
 The Chinatown of Rabaul is among the oldest in the nation.
 There is also a Chinatown in the capital city of Port Moresby.
 Many ethnic Chinese have migrated to Australia.

 Solomon Islands

 There is an active Chinatown in the city of Honiara on the Solomon Islands.
 It was badly damaged in rioting in April 2006, following the election of Snyder Rini as Prime Minister.
+Chinatown, along with the surrounding areas, was once again left devastated in the aftermath of the 2021 Solomon Islands unrest.

 Vanuatu

 Vanuatu has a small Chinatown (Quartier Chinois) on Rue Carnot in Port Vila.
 Its population includes ethnic Vietnamese and ethnic Chinese residents.